rohithasan/retail-analytics-powerbi-project/README.md

 RFM segmentation was calculated on the Python side but reused in Power BI.

+**4. Microsoft Fabric Integration**

+In the final phase, the project was extended into Microsoft Fabric to demonstrate a modern lakehouse based analytics workflow.
+The cleaned data was ingested into a Fabric Lakehouse using PySpark notebooks and stored as Delta tables.
+Fact and dimension tables were created at the correct grain following a star schema, with duplicate dimension keys handled during transformation.

+A Fabric semantic model was built directly on top of the Lakehouse using DirectLake mode.
+Relationships were managed inside the semantic model, allowing the existing Power BI dashboard to be reused while switching from local CSV files to a Fabric managed data source.

+Screenshots related to this phase are available in the images fabric folder.
+These include the Lakehouse tables, notebooks, semantic model relationships, SQL endpoint queries, and the Power BI page connected via DirectLake.
+The exported SQL project is included to show schema objects and example queries.
+This phase shows how a traditional BI project can be scaled into an enterprise grade architecture without rewriting report logic.

 🎯 **What This Project Demonstrates**

 - how to take a dataset through cleaning → transformation → visualization
 - how to structure a portfolio BI project clearly
 - hands-on experience with RFM segmentation and useful DAX measures
 - ability to build dashboards that tell a story instead of dumping visuals
+- hands-on experience with RFM segmentation, customer metrics, and business focused DAX measures
+- building multi page Power BI dashboards that explain trends, drivers, and outcomes
+- extending a Power BI solution into Microsoft Fabric using Lakehouse, semantic models and DirectLake
+- understanding of how modern BI and data engineering workflows fit together in a real project

 This project was created to sharpen my practical BI and analytics skills, and to serve as a portfolio example for data roles.